Direct Current Explained

 Whether there are fewer losses with direct current (DC) than alternating current (AC) depends on the specific application and context.
 In certain scenarios, DC can have fewer losses, while AC might be more efficient in others.
 Below are some examples to illustrate this point:

 Transmission losses: In long-distance high-voltage power transmission, direct high-voltage current (HVDC) transmission lines can have fewer losses than traditional AC transmission lines.
-This is because DC transmission lines do not suffer from reactive power losses or the skin effect (which causes higher resistance in AC lines due to the current flowing mainly on the conductor's surface).
+This is because DC transmission lines do not suffer from reactive power losses or the skin effect (which causes higher resistance in AC lines due to the stream flowing mainly on the conductor's surface).
 Moreover, HVDC lines can be more efficient over long distances as they require only two conductors, while three are needed for AC transmission lines.

 Electric power transmission over short distances: AC is typically more efficient than DC for shorter distances and lower voltage levels.
 AC voltage can be easily transformed to different levels using transformers, which are relatively simple and low-loss devices.
 In contrast, converting DC voltage levels requires more complex and potentially lossy power electronic converters.